*This post originally appeared in October 2012 and has been updated to reflect current FDA guidelines.

-Last year, registered dietitian Connie Diekman offered her thoughts on arsenic in apple juice, but recently, we've been hearing about arsenic in rice and rice products.
+Last year, registered dietitian Connie Diekman offered her thoughts on arsenic in apple juice.
+We've been hearing about arsenic in rice and rice products and the U.S. Food and Drug Administration (FDA) recently updated its consumer recommendations regarding arsenic in rice cereal.
 Should you be concerned about eating rice or feeding rice products to your kids?
 To answer a few questions about this topic, Best Food Facts reached out to Dr. Brian P. Jackson, Director of Trace Metal Analysis at Dartmouth College.
 Check out his “True or not?” conclusion at the bottom of the post!

 Dr. Brian P. Jackson